The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 A decision to declare an event an Event of Default will result in all Transactions between the parties being terminated, not just a Transaction to which a particular default might relate.
 As a result of such serious consequences, it is no small decision for a Non-defaulting Party to declare an Event of Default.

 Termination Events also allow the parties to close out Transactions prior to their intended maturity date on the occurrence of an adverse event.
-However, there are key differences between Termination Events
+However, there are key differences between Termination Events and Events of Default:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.